-A blockchain is a collection of blocks connected by a hashing algorithm.
-Each link in the chain consists of time-stamped data records containing sensitive, financial, and private information that needs to be kept private.
+Simply speaking, a blockchain is a collection of blocks connected by a hashing algorithm.
+Here, each link in the chain consists of time-stamped data records containing sensitive, financial, and private information that needs to be kept private.
 All data is available to users on a distributed ledger to improve transparency.
 Moreover, all private information is encrypted using RSA-256 and other cryptographic techniques.

 Blockchain provides numerous benefits for the healthcare industry, such as improved data security, transparency, and effective claims processing.
 Let’s look at the top benefits of blockchain in healthcare.